Thomas Tuchel: Reception

-Nikolče Noveski, who played under Tuchel and Klopp, noted "Tuchel's [management] was interested in fine details; his preparation for games is unparalleled.
-He is perfectionist, isn't afraid to challenge people and can be direct despite potential conflict".
-Speaking on his management style, Marcus Bettinelli noted Tuchel emphasizes personableness with playing and non-playing staff, saying, "...whether you're the chef, the bin man or gardener [you can] feel the atmosphere.
+Nikolče Noveski, who played under Tuchel and Klopp, said that "for Klopp, creating a positive atmosphere was key.
+Thomas was more interested in the finer details; his preparation for games was unparalleled...
+He is a perfectionist, isn't afraid to challenge people and can be direct despite potential conflict".
+Speaking on his management style, Marcus Bettinelli noted Tuchel emphasises personableness with playing and non-playing staff, saying, "...whether you're the chef, the bin man or gardener [you can] feel the atmosphere.
 He likes to ask how your family are, how you're doing.
 It's small things like that [which] help you feel comfortable".

-Sources close to Chelsea noted Tuchel's strong communication skills with players and light tone; to assimilate with the playing squad, Tuchel regularly organized external team outings and activities, including cooking them Weißwürste and pretzels.
-Writing for The Athletic, Simon Johnson reported such tensions rose at Chelsea, especially with the club's attacking players, with "brutal" criticism for failing to carry out his tactics.
-This was echoed by Gonzalo Castro, who also played under Tuchel, and said, "[Tuchel] organises everything precisely, down to the last millimetre."
+Chelsea captain César Azpilicueta said that Tuchel's man management was key in bringing success for Chelsea.
+Sources close to Chelsea noted Tuchel's strong communication skills with players and light tone; to assimilate with the playing squad, Tuchel regularly organised external team outings and activities, including cooking them Weißwürste and pretzels.
+As England manager, Tuchel regularly texted potential call-ups, with discussions ranging the player's recent matches and performances to offering support during a difficult run of form.